kristapsdz/oconfigure/README.md

 Its mission is to provide [OpenBSD](https://www.openbsd.org) portability functions and feature testing.

-It allows easy porting to Linux (glibc and musl), FreeBSD, NetBSD, Mac OS X, SunOS, and OmniOS (illumos).
+It allows easy porting to Linux (glibc 2.19 and greater and musl), FreeBSD, NetBSD, Mac OS X, SunOS (Solaris 11), and OmniOS (illumos).
 The continuity of this portability is maintained by BSD.lv's [continuous integration](https://kristaps.bsd.lv/cgi-bin/minci.cgi/index.html?project-name=oconfigure) system.
 Other systems may also be supported: please let us know if they are.